Compliance Management

 What stands out

-• Cross-framework control mapping lets a single control satisfy SOC 2, ISO 27001:2022, and other frameworks simultaneously—directly reducing evidence collection overhead when running parallel audits
+• Cross-framework control orchestration lets a single common control set satisfy SOC 2, ISO 27001:2022, and other frameworks simultaneously—material time savings for teams managing more than one audit per year.

 What to know before buying